pygos/build/docs/filesystem.md

 All packages are built for a single target architecture.
 This simplifies both the build process and the final system as well as reducing the memory footprint of the system image.

-## The srv and opt directories

-A `/srv` directory is included in the filesystem to store static service files such as web sites served by a web server.
-The intention is to have those files backed into the squashfs image.

-If custom applications are built and bundled into the filesystem, it is strongly encouraged to use the standard locations for those.
-However, if it is desired for some reason, a `/opt` directory is also added by default.
-The contents of the `PATH` variable and the configuration file of the loader may have to be adjusted.